rolepoint/flump/README.rst

 `Marshmallow`_.

 Marshmallow is used to provide the Schemas against which data is validated and returned.
-The Schemas should also provide functions for updating and saving entities.

 Example Usage
 -------------

-You must define your schemas describing your models, these schemas must inherit from ``FlumpSchema`` and provide methods for saving/updating the model.
+You must define schemas describing your models.
+These schemas should inherit from ``FlumpSchema`` and provide methods for saving/updating the model.

-When updating, the FlumpSchema is provided with an existing model which can be accessed through ``self.existing_entity``.
+When updating, the FlumpSchema is provided with an existing model.

 For example when using Flask-SqlAlchemy ORM models you might define something like: